mabrains/globalfoundries-pdk-libs-gf180mcu_fd_pv/klayout/drc/README.md

 - `--antenna_only`                      Turn on Antenna checks only.

+- `--split_deep`                        Spliting some long run rules to be run in deep mode permanently.

 - `--no_offgrid`                        Turn off OFFGRID checking rules.

 - `--verbose`                           Detailed rule execution log for debugging.

-- `--macro_gen`                        Turn off main rule deck generation without simulation
+- `--macro_gen`                         Generating the full rule deck without run.

-- `--slow_via`                        Turn off enable slow_via implementations
+- `--slow_via`                          Turn on SLOW_VIA option for MT30.8 rule.

 ## **DRC Outputs**